 Dave: It was really based upon recurrent situations over years that prompted me to further investigate this topic.
 It is truly amazing to me how the same set of misconceptions continues to arise over and over again.
 What’s even more fascinating is how these misconceptions are spread among physicians in primary care and subspecialties, across different generations, and all areas of practice, including academicians and private practitioners.

 AAC: You cite as a shortcoming of the study the fact that your sample only included academic hospital physicians, not private practitioners.
-Why is this a weakness, and what do you think a survey private doctors would reveal?
+Why is this a weakness, and what do you think a survey of private doctors would reveal?
 Do you think they would be more knowledgeable or less?

-Dave: It is a weakness as physicians in private practice may have different levels of experience and/or knowledge base compared with those in academics.
+Dave: It is a weakness as physicians in private practice may have different levels of experience and/or knowledge base compared with academics.
 The model of private practice traditionally involves many more patient encounters during each day with less time devoted to academic pursuits such as research, journal clubs, and education of trainees.
 There are certainly many physicians in private practice who have found a way to incorporate all of these aspects into their careers, but by and large, academic physicians spend less time with patients and more time on other pursuits.

-I would be curious to see how the knowledge of private doctors compares with those in academics.
+I would be curious to see how the knowledge of private doctors compares with those in academia.
 On one hand, they may do better due to their extensive patient care experience.
 On the other hand, they many not do as well based upon much more limited peer interaction and potential to not stay up to date with current evidence-based guidelines.

 AAC: Some of your data is really eye-opening.
 For example, no one got an A+ (100%) and 50 respondents (12.3%) didn’t get a single question right.
 Only one question was answered correctly more than 50% of the time (64%).
 Were you surprised?
 If not, why not?